 Down the other path, SMS chatbots could potentially create a very different future for SMS.
 These bots are set to dramatically improve customer service, and customer experiences in stores and environments.
 A great example is from Kik founder and CEO Ted Livingston, where he imagines being at a sporting event and instead of downloading an app, signing up, adding payment info, browsing the info, ordering, and confirming the order you could simply text the stadium instead.
 The stadium chatbot would then communicate with the customer over SMS to seamlessly get their order and seat info—making the whole process as easy as sending a text.

 And that’s just the start of possible SMS chatbot applications.
 There are endless opportunities to use SMS for easy information retrieval—including allowing users to text for more information on an ad they’ve seen, or letting them sign up via SMS to receive discounts, or employing SMS codes to collect leads for SMS drip campaigns.

 For both data-driven personalization on SMS campaigns and increasingly employment of chatbots, marketers have an immense opportunity with SMS as channel.
 Whether campaigns or chatbots will win out—or whether both will find a place in the landscape—only time will tell.
 Whatever comes, respecting the personal nature of SMS, following current rules and regulations, and ensuring optimal customer experience will be key for marketers looking to master this medium.

 Marketing is always difficult, and mastering techniques takes a lot of time and practice.
-Don’t be left in the dark, download our 2018 Marketing Trends & Strategies Report for additional insight and help:
+Don’t be left in the dark, download our Consumer Expectations guide: